RuthlessJailer/RuthlessJailer/README.md

 ---

-Unfortunately, my public GitHub is pretty inactive right now as I've been working exclusively on private projects for the past ~6 months. **If you would like to see more recent code, I can create a "demo" repo with some various classes and structures.**
+Unfortunately, my public GitHub is pretty inactive right now as I've been working exclusively on private projects for the past ~6 months.
+#### Upon request, I can create a "demo" repo with some various classes/structures.
+I will be happy to send some Videos/GIFs of recent projects as well!

 ### ↓ look at my cool repositories and commit graph ↓